SIMCenter offers a variety of resources to industry partners and Ohio State faculty and students.

 Computational Solid and Structural Mechanics

 Our research team employs state-of-the-art software for the modeling of complex geometries and joining techniques under linear and non-linear deformation.
-These techniques are critical for developing strong, safe, and lightweight structures in the transportation industry and beyond.
+These techniques are critical for developing strong, safe and lightweight structures in a variety of industries.

 Computational Fluid Dynamics

 Systems Modeling, Integration, and Control

 The world is full of complex products comprised of hundreds or thousands of components organized into systems and subsystems.
 Researchers working in this area focus on using system-level plant and control models to simulate interconnected systems, accelerating the development process without sacrificing quality.

 Optimization and CAE Automation